newpatiente2e/docs/docs/25-form-recognizer-studio/25-upload-training-data.md

 CORS should now be configured to use the storage account from Form Recognizer Studio.

-## Clone the Hands on Lab repository
+## Clone the tutorial repository

-Follow these steps to clone the Hands on Lab repository to your local machine.
+Follow these steps to clone the tutorial repository to your local machine.

 1. Install [Git](https://git-scm.com/downloads).
-1. Open a command prompt and navigate to the folder where you want to clone the Hands on Lab repository.
+1. Open a command prompt and navigate to the folder where you want to clone the tutorial repository.
-1. Run the following command to clone the Hands on Lab repository:
+1. Run the following command to clone the tutorial repository:

     ```bash
     git clone https://github.com/newpatiente2e/new_patient_assets.git